Bankhead Ghost Town

 Kids will love exploring the ruins of the Bankhead coal mining town.
 There are no posted signs specifically requesting children keep off the buildings, foundations, trains, etc. but there are distinct safety risks involved.
 Please watch your kids close and make sure they stay safe and don’t harm any of these important historical artifacts.

-Keep in mind that the anthracite coal scattered throughout the Bankhead site is carcinogenic and poses a health risk.
+Keep in mind that the anthracite coal scattered throughout the Bankhead site can pose a health risk.
 Wash your kids’ hands frequently if possible and do not let them eat any plants, berries etc. growing onsite.

 With so much coal around the Bankhead site, make sure your kids wear grubby clothes that you don’t mind getting dirty.